hallmason17/matcher-rs/README.md

 ## Motivation

-I am really interested in real-time/low-latency systems like what is used in the financial industry.
-I heard a talk given by Jane Street describing some of the software/hardware that runs their exchange and was inspired to give it a try myself.
+I am really interested in real-time/low-latency systems like what is used in the financial industry for trading.
+I heard a talk given by Jane Street describing some of the software/hardware that runs their exchange and was inspired to give a small piece of it a try.
 I picked Rust because I had not used in on a project before, and I thought that this was reasonable enough in size/complexity for me to do.